Motion to Take Note

 Prison chaplains are trusted by prisoners.
 They are able to help counter the negative effects of overcrowding by offering personal and pastoral support to the prisoners in their care.
 I hope the Government will continue to recognise the vital work done by chaplains.
 But this work is often hindered by the pressure that our prison system is under.
 Recent research by the Catholic Church found that a quarter of prisoners reported problems accessing chaplaincy.

 Pressures created by overcrowding also threaten to undermine the quality and provision of family contact in prison—something particularly relevant to mothers with dependent children.
 As the noble Lord, Lord Farmer, stated in a recent review, family ties are as essential to rehabilitation as education and employment.
 Prisoners who have regular contact with their families are 39% less likely to reoffend.
-Family contact is often support by voluntary organisations, such as the Prison Advice and Care Trust.
+Family contact is often supported by voluntary organisations, such as the Prison Advice and Care Trust.
 From 2015-16 they supported 96,000 adults and 20,000 children to visit family members in prison, as well as running hundreds of relationship and parenting education programmes for prisoners and their families.

 Can the Minister assure this House that neither family contact nor access to chaplaincy will be deprioritised despite the pressures of overcrowding?